 Strong and muscular.
 Moderate bend of stifle.
 Broad, long, upper thigh with flat muscles.
 Well developed second thigh.
 Limbs parallel when viewed from behind.

 Strong, well knuckled, firm, slightly oval, turning neither in nor out.
 Well padded.
 Nails brown or flesh coloured.

 Low set, fairly thick at base, reaching to point of hock.
 Of equal thickness for most of its length.
 Carried high and gently curved but never over the back, when dog is in action; in repose the tail hangs down in a gentle curve.
 Hair on tail is slightly longer than on body, but not feathered.

 Springy trot without excessive extension.
 Viewed from behind, hind legs track the forelegs.
 Tendency to throw feet sideways or hackney action undesirable.

 Short on head, ears and legs.
-Short to semi-long (about 3 cms) on body, but sleek and close, ranging from fine to slightly harsh.
+Short to moderate length (2.5 cms (1in)) on body, but sleek and close, ranging from fine to slightly harsh.
 No feathering.

-Self coloured.
-Light sand, Isabella, light to dark tan.
+Self-coloured.
+Light to dark tan.
 Tan with a mixture of slightly lighter and darker hairs allowed.
 White markings allowed on chest, toes, head, foreface and tip of tail.
 Pigmentation in keeping with coat colour.
 Deep mahogany colour undesirable.

 Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog and on the dog’s ability to perform its traditional work.

 Male animals should have two apparently normal testicles fully descended into the scrotum.